 In this paper we study the NPMLE~$\npmle$ as an estimator of a prior distribution~$\trueprior$ in the presence of multivariate, heteroscedastic measurement errors.
-We resolve a number of basic questions on the existence, uniqueness, discreteness, and support of the NPMLE, where in several cases the answers differ significantly from the traditional univariate, homoscedastic setting.
+We resolve a number of basic questions on the existence, uniqueness, and support of the NPMLE, where in several cases the answers differ significantly from the traditional univariate, homoscedastic setting.
 Our analysis identifies a dual mixture density~$\widehat\psi_n$ with Gaussian~$\cn(X_i,\Sigma_i)$ components at each observation, whose modes contain the atoms of the NPMLE.
-Our characterization implies that the NPMLE is supported on the ridgeline manifold $\cm$, which is a compact subset of~$\R^\p$ defined in terms of the observations $(X_i)_{i=1}^n$ and corresponding covariance matrices $(\Sigma_i)_{i=1}^n$.
+Our characterization implies that the NPMLE is supported in the ridgeline manifold $\cm$, which is a compact subset of~$\R^\p$ defined in terms of the observations $(X_i)_{i=1}^n$ and corresponding covariance matrices $(\Sigma_i)_{i=1}^n$.
 This support reduction allows us to approximate the NPMLE by a finite-dimensional convex optimization over the mixing proportions, and we develop a novel approach to bounding the discretization error, justifying the gridding scheme proposed by~\cite{koenker2014convex}.
 Our real data applications show that this approach is viable for practical astronomy problems.
 Our theoretical results in Section~\ref{sec-stats} provide strong justification for using the NPMLE in a variety of contexts---estimating the prior, marginal densities, and oracle posterior means.

 We conclude by outlining some possible future research directions.
 Computation remains an important barrier for large-scale applications.
-Specifically, for problems with a large number of samples, e.g. $n\gg 10^6$, some additional forms of approximation are warranted, such as stochastic optimization or binning via coresets (see also \cite{ritchie2019scalable} on approaches for scaling Extreme Deconvolution to large datasets).
-Further, our result on the discretization error suggests that discretization becomes infeasible in moderate-dimensions, where the number of atoms needs to grow roughly like a polynomial in the number of dimensions, e.g. $m = O(\delta^{-\p})$.
-This limitation, which is common to many forms of discretization across applied mathematics, highlights the need for grid-free methods for computation of the NPMLE in high-dimensions.
-The connection to entropic-regularized optimal transport established by \citet{rigollet2018entropic} represents one possible direction for grid-free methods.
+Specifically, for problems with a large number of samples, e.g. $n\gg 10^6$, some additional forms of approximation are warranted, such as stochastic optimization or binning via coresets (see also \cite{ritchie2019scalable} on approaches for scaling Extreme Deconvolution to large data sets).
+Another open problem is to come up with more principled approach to the exemplar+ method, specifically for choosing the counts~$(N_j)$ and for sampling the weights~$\alpha$'s.